-Since the stock market crash in March caused by coronavirus, Fitbit's share price has had significant negative movement.
+Since the stock market crash in March caused by coronavirus, Fitbit's share price has had significant positive movement.

-Its last market close was USD$6.31, which is 2.17% down on its pre-crash value of USD$6.45 and 7.86% up on the lowest point reached during the March crash when the shares fell as low as USD$5.85.
+Its last market close was USD$6.94, which is 7.06% up on its pre-crash value of USD$6.45 and 18.63% up on the lowest point reached during the March crash when the shares fell as low as USD$5.85.

 |Wall St. target price||USD$7.35|